SC.1.N.1.1

 Squeaky Clean:

-Students will learn that personal hygiene is needed for overall health.
+In this Model-Eliciting Activity (MEA), students will learn that personal hygiene is needed for overall health.
 Students will investigate different types of hand cleansers and cleaners in order to find the best solution to keeping germs at bay.

 Student Resources